mozilla/ActiveData/docs/jx.md

 Non-Goals
 ---------

 * **Use something better than JSON** - JSON expressions are deliberately a JSON specification; and avoids the complexities of defining a DSL syntax.
-Using another language is not an option, because each language makes a design choice that conflicts with JSON Expressions somewhere.
-SQL has a lot of overlap:  Mapping a subset of SQL to a subset of JSON Expressions may be useful.
+Using an existing language is not an option, because each language makes a design choice that conflicts with JSON Expressions somewhere.
+That said, SQL has a lot of overlap:  Mapping a subset of SQL to a subset of JSON Expressions may be useful.
-* **Extend to a procedural language** - JSON expressions are meant to be purely functional, adding procedural features is much more work, and outside the objective of providing concise data transformation expressions.
+* **Extend to a procedural language** - JSON expressions are meant to be purely functional, adding procedural features is much more work, and outside the objective of providing concise data transformation.
 * **Joins** - There is currently no attempt to provide clauses for joins.
-Although, there are some JSON Expressions expression forms that can be abused to perform joins.
+Although, there are some JSON Expressions forms that can be abused to perform joins.
 * **Graph Operations** - Graph traversal, aggregation, or SQL's `CONNECT BY` are not implemented.
 * **Under development** - The JSON Expressions specification is not fully implemented, and the specification itself is incomplete.
 What does exist has tests to maintain stability.

 ### Expression Simplification

-JSON Expressions provides data transformation and expressions over multi-dimensional and unclean data.
+JSON Expressions provide data transformation and expressions over multi-dimensional and unclean data.
 It simplifies expressions by defining [`null` as out-of-context](https://github.com/klahnakoski/pyLibrary/tree/dev/pyLibrary/dot#null-is-the-new-none).
 The *out-of-context* definition is different than the definition used by many other languages; which means every operator and expression must be translated from JSON Expressions to the destination language.
 This translation is not complicated, just annoying.
 Here is a definition of the `add` function:

 #### Summation with `nulls`